madhavpujara-at/voyage-ui/implementation_plan/digital_kudos_wall_prd.md

 - **5.4.
 Maintainability:** The code structure should be clean, well-organized, and easy to maintain, adhering to the specified SOPs.
 - **5.5.
 Reliability:** Core features must be reliable and function as expected.

-**6. Optional Enhancements (Brownie Points)**

-- **6.1.
-Basecamp Notifications:**
-  - When a kudo is given, automatically post a small message to a designated Basecamp project.
-- **6.2.
-User Profiles:**
-  - Each user has a profile page.
-  - The profile page lists the kudos they have received.

 **7. Evaluation Criteria (Summary from Hackathon Document)**

 - **7.1.
 Feature Completion (40%):** Core functionalities (create & display kudos, basic auth, analytics) must be finished and demo-ready.